 On April 13, 2021, the Company announced that it had been granted three exploration permits totaling 849 square km covering extensive gold occurrences in the Georgetown region in North Queensland, Australia.
 The three exploration permits form Rugby's Georgetown Project.
 Rugby plans to follow-up the historical gold mines located along a north-south structure in the centre of the Georgetown tenement and an alteration zone in the northwest (identified by processed Landsat imagery).
-This program is expected to commence in H2, 2021.
+This program has been delayed due to recent travel restrictions as a result of COVID-19.